-The Board of Directors is involved in developing the Company's long-term strategy and business plans and ratifying the same, approves and ensures efficiency of the internal control systems.
-The Board Of directors ensures that the Company complies with the approved strategy and policies and procedures as per the applicable laws and regulations, oversee the higher management, which is responsible for the day-to-day operations, and ensure that all risks are duly managed.
+The Board of Directors is involved in developing the Company's long-term strategy and business plans and ratifying the same, approves and ensures efficiency of the internal control systems, whereby the responsibilities of the Board of Directors are not limited to approval of the audit models, policies and procedures but represent a company-wide culture.
+The Board of directors ensures that the Company complies with the approved strategy and policies and procedures as per the applicable laws and regulations, oversees the higher management, which is responsible of the day-to-day operations, and ensures that all risks are duly managed.

-The Board of Directors assumes the ultimate responsibility for the Company's operations and soundness of its financial position, fulfillment of CMA requirements, protection of the rights of shareholders, creditors, investors, customers, employees and stakeholders, an ensure that the Company is managed in accordance in a prudent manner in line with the applicable laws, regulations, policies and procedures.
+The Board of Directors assumes the ultimate responsibility for the Company's operations and soundness of its financial position, fulfilment of CMA requirements, protection of the rights of shareholders, creditors, investors, customers, employees and stakeholders, and ensures that the Company is managed in accordance in a prudent manner in line with the applicable laws, regulations, policies and procedures.

-In 2022, the Board of Directors held 9 meetings.
-The Board of Directors comprised of 5 members including the Chairman as at 31 December 2022, namely:
+In 2023, the Board of Directors held 10 meetings.
+The Board of Directors comprised of 5 members including the Chairman as at 31 December 2021, namely:

-Name Position Membership Fahed F. Boodai Chairman Non-executive Abdulaziz Saud Al-Bader Vice Chairman Non-executive Mohamad Tawfik Al-Tahawy Board Member Non-executive Abdullah Ibrahim Al-Ghanim Board Member Independent Khaled Abdullateef Al-Baijan Board Member Executive
+Name Position Membership Yousef Ibrahim Al-Ghanim Chairman Non-executive Madi Talal Al-Khamis Vice Chairman Non-executive Mohamad Tawfik Al-Tahawy Board Member Non-executive Bader Aali Tifouni Board Member Independent Khaled Abdullateef Al-Baijan Board Member Executive